KeHang-Zhu/kehang-zhu.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Multi-agent simulation and AI safety, Harvard University, 2026 (expected)
-* M.S. in Computer Science, Harvard University, 2024 (expected)
+* M.S. in Computer Science, Harvard University, 2024
 * B.S. in Physics, University of Science and Technology of China, 2021